Toma Junior Popov

 Toma Junior Popov (born 29 September 1998) is a French badminton player.
+Partnered with his brother Christo Popov, he won the men's doubles gold at the 2025 European Championships.
+He competed at the 2018 Mediterranean Games and claimed the men's singles bronze medal.
+The Popov brothers also competed for France at the 2024 Summer Olympics in the men's doubles event.

-He won the bronze medal at the 2015 European Junior Championships in the boys' singles event.
+In the juniors, Popov won the bronze medal at the 2015 European Junior Championships in the boys' singles event.
 Popov made history as the first non-Danish male player to win a European Junior team gold as well as the men's singles and doubles in 2017.
 He joined Peter Gade, Jim Laugesen, and Thomas Stuer-Lauridsen as the only men to have ever completed the treble.
-He competed at the 2018 Mediterranean Games and claimed the men's singles bronze medal.

-Personal life
+Early and personal life

 Born in Sofia, Popov came from a badminton family.
 His father, Thomas, is a former Bulgarian and French national player.
 His brother, Christo Popov, also plays badminton.
+He started to play when he was 8 with neighbour and won his school championship at age of 9.
 Both of them trained at the Fos-sur-Mer club.